-By relying on input from students and OST leaders, the project team seeks to design, test, and validate a large-scale survey that captures the range of both cultural and educational experiences that shape youth’s STEM career choices.
+By relying on input from students and out-of-school-time (OST) stakeholders, the project team seeks to design, test, validate, and distribute a large-scale survey that captures the range of both cultural and educational experiences that shape youth’s STEM career choices.

 Principal Investigator: Dr. Philip M. Sadler, Harvard